GetParanoid/NuclearOption-Pelican/readme.md

 ### Running With Steam Guard Enabled

-1. Enter a fresh Steam Guard code in the server's `Startup` section (`STEAM_AUTH` variable, NOT RECOMMENDED) OR be ready to approve the login via the Steam Mobile App (Recommeneded).
+1. Enter a fresh Steam Guard code in the server's `Startup` section (`STEAM_AUTH` variable, NOT RECOMMENDED) OR be ready to approve the login via the Steam Mobile App (Recommended).
 2. Launch the server and watch the console for successful login messages from SteamCMD.
 3. After workshop content downloads successfully, consider setting `WORKSHOP_AUTO_UPDATE` to `0` to skip workshop sync on subsequent boots and avoid repeated auth prompts.